Akkodis-Solution-Engineering/PubSec-Info-Assistant/docs/features/user_experience.md

 ### Compare with Web

-Selecting __Compare with Web__ from a Work Only response asks the same question on the web then compares your data response with the response from the web.
+Selecting __Compare with Web__ from a School Only response asks the same question on the web then compares your data response with the response from the web.
 The UI color scheme changes to reflect the user is comparing Work with Web

 ![Chat Link](/docs/images/work-plus-web-compare-with-web.png)

-With different grounding settings in the __Work + Web__ mode, the compare option can be Work compared to Web or Web compared to Work.
+With different grounding settings in the __School + Web__ mode, the compare option can be Work compared to Web or Web compared to Work.

 ![Chat Link](/docs/images/work-plus-web-compare-with-work.png)